 Ensuring Accurate Premium Calculation

-Insurance premiums are based on asset value—an accurate valuation helps avoid inflated costs or insufficient coverage.
+Insurance premiums are based on asset value — an accurate valuation helps avoid inflated costs or insufficient coverage.
+For industrial operations, plant & machinery valuation for insurance is particularly critical as machinery values change significantly with age, technology upgrades, and market conditions.

 Role in Claim Settlement and Risk Mitigation